Brewers vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Kwan has picked up a hit in seven straight games.
-In his last 10 games he is batting .293 with two doubles, a triple, a walk and five RBI.
+- Kwan takes an eight-game streak with at least one hit into this matchup.
+In his last 10 outings he is batting .300 with two doubles, a triple, a walk and four RBI.

 Kwan Recent Games